Elin310/VO2max/README.md

 ## Versions
 - V1 - Original version that works, can be found via the Instructable link above.
+- V1.1 - Original version + CO2 and updated sensors due to availability
 - V2 - Upgraded version by Urissel & Ivor, includes the CO2 & ambient temp/pressure to adapt to different elevation & temperatures.
 - V3 - Proposed by Mahmoud, this is the T version.
 Currently abandoned due to issues with getting correct sensor readings.
 - V4 - Proposed by Stefan, affectionately called "The Snork".
 Latest version.